 Posted by cherylm at Feb 19, 2012.

 Please join the Meet Me In The Garden committee for our free gardening programs at F.A.
 Seiberling Nature Realm, 1828 Smith Rd., Akron.
-Our programs start at 7:00 pm.
+Our programs are on Wednesdays and start at 7:00 pm.

 Hope to see you there!

 We are happy to announce the Summit County Master Gardener Partner Grant recipients for 2015.
 While there were many worthwhile applications submitted, the committee decide these 4 most closely met the criteria for the grant.

 1. Barberton Middle School will receive $497.00 for improvements to their existing Magical Garden Grows Up,including raised handicap accessible beds.
 This garden has been a been a collaborative effort including the High School and the city’s beautification department along with the the MS’s science department and health department’s curriculum.
 The garden is used to grow flowers and food that students take home and sell at the Barberton Farmer’s market.
 This year’s project will allow the garden to serve all the students as an instructional area.